Make a Donation

 Years of Mystery

-The story of the slave ship Clotilda is one of those that can’t be written in a few days.
-As a matter of fact, it’s taken 158 years to come to life, and it’s still not finished.
+The account of slave ship Clotilda is one of those mysterious chronicles that can’t be written in a hurry.
+As a matter of fact, it’s taken 159 years to be told and is still not finished.

-Now that the wreck of the Clotilda has been found in murky, alligator infested river waters near Mobile, Alabama, the story of the last slave ship to ferry Africans to this country is fast coming to light.
+And now that the scuttled hulk of Clotilda has been found in murky, alligator infested waters around ‘12 Mile Island’ near Mobile, the story of that last ship to ferry enslaved Africans to America is being told in detail through new books, magazine articles, websites, podcasts and soon several documentaries and movies.

-The goal of this website is to bring all things Clotilda to light … things that were infamously done in the dark more than 15 decades ago when that illegal slave ship sailed from the west coast of Africa to Mobile Bay.
+Our goal is to bring all things Clotilda to light … things infamously, and literally, done in the dark when that illegal ship set sail from Benin on the west coast of Africa with our terrified relatives crammed into overcrowded, filthy cargo holds.

 Our Partners